MLH/mlh-policies/community-values.md

  - Adopt, make available, and enforce the MLH Code of Conduct.
  - Organizers all sign and agree to the MLH Code of Conduct.
  - Have a clear and widely known reporting system for incidents.
- - Have a link to the Code of Conduct on their website and ask all registrant to agree to the Code of Conduct during registration (e.g. a compulsory check box).
+ - Have a link to the Code of Conduct on their website and ask all registrants to agree to the Code of Conduct during registration (e.g. a compulsory check box).
  - Make it clear that the Code of Conduct extends to all attendees, including